aidaken/RARA/README.md

 # Role Automation Risk Auditor

-Most people only get headlines about AI and jobs.
-This tool gives a task-level exposure analysis with evidence and a concrete next step.
+This is a fun side project, not a product claim.

-It takes a job title + plain-English description, then runs two LLM calls (Anthropic, OpenAI, Perplexity, or Gemini):
+It takes a job title + plain-English role description, breaks the role into tasks, then analyzes each task by automation exposure:
-1. Extract 6-10 concrete tasks with time share.
+- `high` / `medium` / `low`
+- one-line WHY
+- confidence note
-2. Score each task as high/medium/low exposure, with a one-line WHY, confidence note, and named AI tool already doing it (or "No direct substitute yet").
+- named AI tool already doing it (or "No direct substitute yet")

-Output ends with a future-proof plan: one skill to learn, one task to automate first, and one responsibility to double down on.
+It ends with a practical 3-step plan:
+- one skill to learn
+- one task to automate first
+- one responsibility to double down on

+Supported providers:
+- Anthropic
+- OpenAI
+- Perplexity
+- Gemini

 ## Run